jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 The second article, written by Russell Brandom, is vey similar to the previous one.
 Brandom was also the victim of a hack.
 However, this time the goal was not just to "fuck shit up".
 The attackers had a specific goal in mind - his valuable cryptocurrency.
 They stole 10 bitcoin worth roughly $3000 at the time.
 However, the other two cryptocurrency services that Brandom used - BTC-e and Bitstamp - had some very simple security measures that prevented the hacker from breaking int them.

+Dave was not an extremely easy target, he used two-factor authentication, secure passwords, and authentication apps.
+However, this did not protect him.
+The hacker